We’re sorry to report that we’re forced to cancel the 2020 Summer Concert Series due to the Covid-19 pandemic.

 The Claverack Republican Club will hold its annual Easter Egg Hunt Saturday, April 15 at the Claverack Town Park, off Church Street, Mellenville.

 The grounds will open at 10 a.m. with the hunts getting underway at 11 a.m., rain, snow or sun.
 Admission is free.
 The egg hunt is open to all Claverack youths ages 1 to 9 and features first, second the third place prizes in the three age categories: ages 1-3, 4-6, and 7 to 9, as well as additional prizes in eggs around the fields.
 In addition to the egg hunts, the morning will feature free refreshments for the parents and children and a visit by the Easter Bunny.
-The annual Easter Egg Hunt is a community service of the Claverack Republican Club, which also runs the free Summer Concert Series Thursday nights during July and August in the Town Park. ![]() Volunteers from the Claverack Republican Club took to area roads Saturday morning to perform their annual roadside clean-up.
-Several years ago the club "adopted" three 1-mile stretches of state highway in the town of Claverack and has since held roadside clean-ups each spring.
-Town Supervisor Kippy Weigelt, and Councilmen Stephen Hook and Brian Keeler were on hand to greet volunteers and help distribute safety vests and other supplies.
-A total of 16 bags of litter were collected from the roadside. |
+The annual Easter Egg Hunt is a community service of the Claverack Republican Club, which also runs the free Summer Concert Series Thursday nights during July and August in the Town Park. |

 Archives